melezhik/Sparrow6/README.md

 ## Testing API

-Sparrow6 have it's way to write tests for tasks.
+Sparrow6 has it's way to write tests for tasks.
 Choose the one you need.

 ### Task Checks